Salva4/minGPT/projects/readme.md

-### minGPT projects
+### adder

-Various projects that use the minGPT library to achieve great things.
+Train a GPT model to add n-digit numbers